-The provisions of this IM shall apply to the production, fabrication and construction of precast concrete as defined in Section 1101 of the Standard Specifications.
-Precast concrete units shall be produced in a plant for which equipment; procedures, Quality Control Program, certified personnel and quality of work and concrete mix design have been approved by the contracting authority.
-Self Consolidating Concrete (SCC) shall meet the requirements of IM 445 Appendix D. The fabricator shall provide technical personnel, experienced and skilled in the application of the precast system.
-The requirements are listed in Sections 2419, 2415, 2416, 2425, and 4149 of the Standard Specifications.
+The provisions of this IM shall apply to the, fabrication of precast concrete units.
+Precast concrete units shall be produced in a plant which is approved by the Construction and Materials Bureau.
+The requirements are listed in Sections 2416, 2419, 4145 and 4149 of the Standard Specifications.
 Requirements for specific precast units are found in the following IMs:

 445.01 - Concrete Pipe & Special Sections